NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 The proposer should always use their own discretion in whether or not to observe an object with a relatively large uncertainty and whether or not to use target acquisition.
 Just be aware that if TA is unsuccessful in acquiring the target in the aperture, the observation will not be executed.

-In regards to the positional uncertainties for our NEA targets in the specified date range:
+In regards to the positional uncertainties for the NEA targets in the specified date range:

-• (1221) Amor has a 3-σ positional uncertainty of ~0.1" in the specified date range.
-After considering the 1-σ, radial JWST pointing accuracy of better than 0.10" (after TA), we can observe this target with the S200A1 slit after acquiring with WATA (all of the 0.2" NIRSpec fixed slits are interchangeable, so the S200A1 aperture is appropriate).
+- (1221) Amor has a 3-σ positional uncertainty of ~0.1" in the specified date range.
+After considering the 1-σ, radial JWST pointing accuracy of better than 0.10" (after TA), you can observe this target with the S200A1 slit after acquiring with WATA (all of the 0.2" NIRSpec fixed slits are interchangeable, so the S200A1 aperture is appropriate).

 Step 4b: Familiarize yourself with the dither patterns for the chosen instrument mode

-See Tutorial on Visualizing Dithers of a Solar System Observation in APT for a description of how to create a fixed target as a stand-in in order to visualize the dithers in the Aladin viewer.
+See Tutorial on Visualizing Solar System Observations in APT for a description of how to create a fixed target as a stand-in in order to visualize the dithers in the Aladin viewer.

 Step 5: Calculate the required exposure time and detector readout parameters using the Exposure Time Calculator (ETC)